devyzr/RevisionDeCodigo/README.md

                       we're looking for.
   --dir DIR           Search in the specified directory.
   --ignore IGNORE     A string we want to ignore in the filename, we can
-                      ignore many strings if we separatethem with commas.
+                      ignore many strings if we separate them with commas.
+  --print_lines       Print the line that coincides with the search term.
 ```